rogue-hack-lab/rogue-hack-lab.github.io/_projects/Hacktoberfest2019/index.md

 # optional - if not used, comment out using '#' (i.e. date:)
 hackers: [Kevin Conner]
-# date:
+# date: "10/10/2019"
-abstract: if you provide an abstract, this is the short description that will show up in the project index
+abstract: A celebration of open source software through the month of October.
 keywords: [Hacktoberfest, Meetup, Event]
 thumbnail: ./Hacktoberfest_19_Events_500x500.png
 link: https://hacktoberfest.digitalocean.com/